 Sequence Data Types in Python

-In Python, Sequence data types represent collections of ordered items.
-They are iterable, support indexing and slicing, and provide various methods for manipulation. there are the following sequence data types in Python:
+Sequence data types in Python are capable of representing ordered collections of items.
+They are iterable, support indexing and slicing, and provide multiple manipulation methods.
+These are the following sequence data types in Python:

 Unlock Python’s Power!